The World of Sid and Marty Krofft

 The World of Sid and Marty Krofft was an entirely indoor amusement park in Atlanta, Georgia.
-It was based on the various TV shows produced by the sibling duo Sid and Marty Krofft.
+It was based on the various television shows produced by the sibling duo Sid and Marty Krofft.

 History

-The park was built in the Omni International complex with space to accommodate 6,000 visitors at any time.
-It opened with great fanfare on May 26, 1976, and was featured prominently at the host segments during the first season of the Saturday morning program Krofft Supershow.
+The park was built in the Omni International Complex, now The Center and formerly the CNN Center, opening with great fanfare on May 26, 1976, and was featured prominently at the host segments during the first season of the Saturday morning program Krofft Supershow.

 While launched with much hoopla in the national press, and incorporating quality performances and entertainment options (many of the performers came from Los Angeles to perform in the park during its run), it suffered from poor attendance, never seeing more than 300,000 visitors, and was closed after six months, on November 10.
 The Kroffts partially blamed the park's failure on the fact that, at the time, downtown Atlanta was experiencing urban decay and close to major housing projects and generally was not considered a safe place for a family outing.
 Others noted that the park was "overpriced," especially when compared to the much larger Six Flags Over Georgia.
 Dr. Dana White, professor of Urban Studies at Emory University in Atlanta, remarked, "People were thinking of it as a full-day, family experience but it only took a couple hours.
 It wasn’t worth the money or the drive."

 When the park closed, many of the other shops and venues went through a similar transition.
 The park's area remained largely vacant; a dinner theater operated for a short period on one of the lower levels, but eventually closed.